jurismarches/luqum/docs/source/quick_start.rst

    Please, refers to the API :ref:`elasticsearch-api`

-Note that under the hood, the operation is too fold: it first create a new specific tree from the luqum tree.
+Note that under the hood, the operation is two fold: it first create a new specific tree from the luqum tree.
 This tree is then capable of giving it's JSON like represetation (that is JSON compatible python objects).